suzukidavid/ai-finance-pencil/README.md

 - **Reports:** The application provides monthly and yearly reports based on the income and expenditure data.

-- **GPT-3 Integration:** The integration with OpenAI's GPT-3 provides users with intelligent and interactive features such as chat support and budgeting tips.
+- **LLMs Integration:** The integration with OpenAI's GPT-3.5 provides users with intelligent and interactive features such as chat support and budgeting tips.

 ## Tech Stack

 - **Back-End:** Django Rest Framework
 - **Front-End:** Next.js
-- **AI:** OpenAI's GPT-3
+- **AI:** OpenAI's LLMs

 ## How to Install